genai-articles/nl2sql_with_agentic_reflection/README.md

 accurate and reliable natural language to SQL solutions has become more important.

-In this article we present a Generative AI Reflection and Remediation approach which goes beyond the typical one-pass application of the natural language to SQL, and leverages agentic reflection to improve generative accuracy.
+In this article we present a Generative AI Reflection agentic approach which goes beyond the typical one-pass application of the natural language to SQL, and leverages agentic reflection to improve generative accuracy.
 This approach analyzes the output of the first-pass